avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/GenericDoc/sharedLibrary/setup.md

 ***

-The **Behavior** section defines additional settings and behaviors related to the usage and behavior of the shared library within Jenkins pipelines.Choose **Filter by name (with wildcards)** for this and write **main**, rest of the configurations can be as it is.
+The **Behavior** section defines additional settings and behaviors related to the usage and behavior of the shared library within Jenkins pipelines.Choose **Filter by name (with wildcards)** for this and you can write the branch name **main** (in my case) in this section, rest of the configurations will be as it is.

 <img width="700" alt="image" src="https://github.com/avengers-p7/Documentation/assets/156057205/71897f4e-0ab3-4248-af83-d78557c7b535">